 Gen Z loves TikTok, but the audience is expanding

 Gen Z (people born between 1997 and 2012) is just beginning to enter the workforce now, which means that in the coming months and years they will become more prominent consumers, holding up to $100 billion in buying power.
 Given this, it’s important for brands to begin shifting their marketing strategies to include the platforms that will allow them to reach and engage with Gen Z: one such platform is TikTok.

 Gen Z is the largest generation in the USA, meaning that this generation has significant socio-cultural influence.
 And this is likely why TikTok became so popular, so fast: About 60% of TikTok users are Gen Zers.

 Many attribute the popularity of the app with Gen Z to the app’s democratized virality.
-Going viral on TikTok is much easier than on other social platforms because the content shown to users on their home page is completely randomized.
-TikTok shows all new videos, regardless of what category the video is in, to 50-100 users to gauge their reaction.
-If the video has a good engagement rate, TikTok will continue to show it to random users.
+Going viral on TikTok is much easier than on other social platforms.
+This is because the content shown to other users on their home screen (known as the ‘For You” page) is relies on a recommendations algorithm that shows content to users based on the content they have previously engaged with.

 TikTok is a definite avenue for reaching Gen Z, but they aren’t the only generation using the app.
 Many Millennials (born between 1981 and 1996) have hopped on TikTok, especially as more and more people are staying home because of Coronavirus.